Finding a Top Financial Advisor Firm in Illinois

 Zacks Investment Management, Inc. is based in Chicago.
 The fee-only firm has more than $4.2 billion in assets under management and 11 advisors on staff.
-Three staff members hold the chartered financial analyst (CFA) distinction.
-One of the advisors, Chris Varvares, also serves on the Time Magazine board of economists.
+Two staff members hold the chartered financial analyst (CFA) distinction.

 The firm’s biggest group of clients are individuals, though it also has high-net-worth individuals as clients.
 It also serves banks, investment companies, pension plans, government entities and other investment companies.
 The firm requires a minimum investment of $500,000.